About me

 Additional information

-Fees range between £60 – £80, depending on individual circumstances.
+Fees range between £60–£80, depending on individual circumstances and can be discussed in the initial consultation.
 I offer a limited number of reduced-fee spaces.

 Missed sessions are charged when less than 48 hours’ notice is given.